Arctodus: Dentition

 The premolars and first molars of A. pristinus are relatively smaller and more widely spaced than those of A. simus.
 As with other tremarctines, the features of the dentition can be quite variable, particularly the M2 molar.
+Dentition can be a poor indicator of size in A. simus, as some medium-sized individuals have teeth that surpass the size of those with the largest skeletons.
+Additionally, while A. simus evolved from the smaller A. pristinus, their teeth remained generally the same size.

 An analysis of the Hunter-Schreger bands from the teeth of A. pristinus and A. simus demonstrated an evolutionary trend towards partially reinforced tooth enamel.
 This has been convergently evolved with giant pandas, agriotheriin bears, and Hemicyon.
-The dentition of A. simus has been used as evidence of a predatory lifestyle, in particular the large canines, the high-crowned lower first molar, and the possible carnassial shear with the upper fourth premolar.
+The dentition of A. simus has been used as evidence of a predatory lifestyle, in particular the large canines, and the high-crowned lower first molar creating a possible carnassial shear with the upper fourth premolar.
+Additionally, old individuals of A. simus exhibit heavy wear of the first molar and upper fourth premolar.
 However, the wearing of the molars to a relatively flat and blunt loph (suitable as a crushing platform as per modern omnivorous bears), small shear facet, and the flattened cusps across age ranges (unlike carnivores, which instead have carnassial shears) disagree with this hypothesis.

-Dentition can be a poor indicator of size in A. simus, as some medium-sized individuals have teeth that surpass the size of those with the largest skeletons.
-Additionally, while A. simus evolved from the smaller A. pristinus, their teeth remained generally the same size.
-A specimen of A. simus from the Seale Pit of the Hill-Shuler locality, Texas, with only two premolars, crowding of the anterior premolar out of line, and a wider and shorter muzzle, was suggested to be an undescribed form of Arctodus.
+Preliminary research suggests that while A. pristinus evolved proportionally larger lower first molars, A. simus saw the marked reduction in the size of these teeth.
+The purpose of the low relative grinding area of the molars has been questioned.